Ruan Center

 The Ruan Center is locally known as the "rusty skyscraper", for its Cor-Ten steel cladding that sheds rust.
 The exterior skin is composed of 1,600 US tons of Cor-Ten steel, and 4,700 tons of structural steel were used in the building's frame.

 The building consists mainly of office space and is connected to Des Moines' skywalk system.
 The 33rd and 34th floors are home to the Des Moines Club, a private members-only restaurant.

 The Ruan Center was named one of the 50 Most Significant Iowa Buildings of the 20th Century by the Iowa chapter of the American Institute of Architects.
+Along with the neighboring Two Ruan Center, also known as the Carriers Building, Ruan Center was listed on the National Register of Historic Places in 2025.
+Completed in 1982, Two Ruan Center was built as the headquarters for long-haul trucking liability insurer Carriers Insurance Company.
+The company became insolvent in 1986 and the building's name was changed to Two Ruan Center later the same year.
+Plans have been developed to turn Two Ruan Center into an apartment building.